-The course introduces students to the basic concepts of signal and systems theory, in continuous and discrete-time.
-Upon successful completion of the course students will be able:
+The course introduces students to the basic concepts of signal and systems theory, in continuous time.

-- to recognize the basic signals of continuous and discrete-time (for example exponential, sinusoidal, pitch, and percussion), identify properties of given signals (for example periodicity, symmetry, type of energy, or power), and perform basic signal conversions in its field time,
+- Recognize basic continuous and discrete-time signals, for example exponential, sinusoidal, step and impulse, identify properties of given signals, for example periodicity, symmetry, type of energy or power, and perform basic signal transformations in the time domain.

-- to determine whether given systems are linear and time-invariant (LTI) as well as to describe the importance of this category of systems,
+- Determine whether given systems are linear and time invariant (LTI) as well as describe the significance of this class of systems.

-- to identify properties of LTI systems with a range of techniques in the field of time or transformation, choosing appropriate methods from the system description based on the input/output ratio, impact response, frequency response, or transfer function together with its convergence region,
+- Identify properties of LTI systems with a range of techniques in the time or frequency domain using Fourier and Laplace transforms, choosing appropriate methods among system description based on input/output relationship, impulse response, frequency response, or transfer function together with its convergence region.

-- to analyze in the field of frequency various signals and stable LTI systems,
+- Analyze in the frequency domain various signals and stable LTI system